Local involvement network: About LINks

 LINks had the power to ask health and care commissioners for information about their services and expect a response within 20 days.
-They issued reports and made recommendations about services and expect responses from commissioners.
-The power to enter certain services and view the care provided is called Enter & View.
+They issued reports and made recommendations about services with the expectation of a response from commissioners.
+The power to enter certain services and view the care provided was called Enter & View.
 LINk members had to undergo training in order to carry out this power.
 LINks could also refer health & social care matters to the local council’s Overview and Scrutiny Committee if local service providers did not provide a satisfactory response.